Answers to common questions about executive coaching and mediation.

 - Staying connected in the remote work environment.

-Each coaching plan is fully customized and adjusts to your changing needs as we go.
+Each coaching plan is tailor-made and adjusts to your changing needs as we go.
 It typically involves a combination of weekly hour-long working sessions, 15-minute support phone calls, and periodic meetings that may include your leadership team.

-While longer coaching sessions are done in person, currently all my coaching is conducted on video calls and by phone.
+While longer coaching sessions are best in person, currently all my coaching is conducted on video and phone calls.
 Phone calls are 15 or 30 minutes; video calls are typically 60 minutes.
 Initial Leadership Assessments are currently done by video and take 90-minutes.

 In a working session we identify situations that are causing difficulty and stress; then we ask, ‘Why?’
 Through inquiry I help you understand these situations more deeply, explore options, and prepare your engagement plan.